How LA Dodgers owner Todd Boehly swung big to buy Chelsea

 Some 85 days after Roman Abramovich officially put the Blues up for sale, the Boehly consortium has finally taken over

-Todd Boehly’s simple refusal to countenance any distractions has proved central to the Connecticut billionaire’s successful Chelsea takeover.
+Todd Boehly’s simple refusal to countenance any distractions has proved central to the Connecticut billionaire’s successful Chelsea takeover after his bid was finally given government approval.

 Some 85 days after Roman Abramovich officially put the Blues up for sale, the Boehly consortium has finally fended off all challengers to take the Stamford Bridge helm.

-Where rival bidders were either forced to fight fires or found themselves veering off course, Boehly never allowed his steely focus to waver.
+Where rival bidders were either forced to fight fires or found themselves veering off course, Boehly - who’s net worth is estimated to be $4.5billion - never allowed his steely focus to waver.

 The laser targeting of both Eldridge Industries co-founder Boehly and Clearlake Capital co-founder Behdad Eghbali has formed the winning consortium’s bedrock.